OnionIoT/Onion-Docs/Omega2/Projects/starter/traffic-light.md

 **Time Required:** 10 minutes

-We'll be using the Onion GPIO Python module.
+We'll be using the [Onion GPIO Python module](https://docs.onion.io/omega2-docs/gpio-python-module.html).
 This module is the bread and butter of any project where you will need to control and interface with other circuits!

+The complete project code can be found in Onion's [`starter-traffic-light` repo on GitHub](https://github.com/OnionIoT/starter-traffic-light).

 ### Ingredients

-1. Onion Omega2 or Omega2+
+* Onion Omega2 or Omega2+
-1. Any Onion Dock that breaks out GPIOs: Expansion Dock, Arduino Dock R2, Power Dock, Breadboard Dock
+* Any Onion Dock that exposes the Omega's GPIOs: Expansion Dock, Arduino Dock R2, Power Dock, Breadboard Dock
 * 1x Breadboard
 * 3x LEDs
     * 1x red